magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-app-area.md

 `testOne()` and `testThree()` are set to run in scope of the `adminhtml` application area, whereas `testTwo()` is set to run in scope of the `frontend` area.

-## Test attribute
+## Test method attribute

-A test attribute is used to configure the environment in scope of the specified application area for the test.
+A test method attribute is used to configure the environment in scope of the specified application area for the test method.
 Magento is reinitialized in the corresponding scope each time you specify a different area.

 Example: